-The following list of network considerations will help you plan your network infrastructure before you install CDP Private Cloud Data Services:
+The following list of network considerations will help you plan your network infrastructure before you install Cloudera Private Cloud Data Services:

-- Use 1 Gbps guaranteed bandwidth between each OpenShift worker node and each CDP Private Cloud Base DataNode.
-Cloudera recommends 10 Gbps guaranteed bandwidth. - Stress test the network infrastructure with all the OpenShift nodes trying to read or write from the CDP Private Cloud Data Services nodes at the same time. - Use the Spine-Leaf network architecture with no more than a 4:1 oversubscription between the spine and leaf switches. - Check the applicable ports used by Cloudera Runtime components.
+- Use 1 Gbps guaranteed bandwidth between each OpenShift worker node and each Cloudera Base on premises DataNode.
+Cloudera recommends 10 Gbps guaranteed bandwidth. - Stress test the network infrastructure with all the OpenShift nodes trying to read or write from the Cloudera Private Cloud Data Services nodes at the same time. - Use the Spine-Leaf network architecture with no more than a 4:1 oversubscription between the spine and leaf switches. - Check the applicable ports used by Cloudera Runtime componentsports used by Cloudera Runtime components.